On greedy multi-step inertial randomized Kaczmarz method for solving linear systems: Numerical Experiments

 \subsection{Real-world data}

 The real-world data are available via the SuiteSparse Matrix Collection \cite{Kol19}.
 The matrices used in the experiments include {\tt bibd\_16\_8}, {\tt crew1}, {\tt WorldCities}, {\tt nemsafm}, {\tt model1}, {\tt ash958}, {\tt Franz1}, and {\tt mk10-b2}.
-Some of these matrices are full rank, while others are rank-deficient.
+Some of these matrices are full rank, while others are rank-deficient; See Table \ref{table1}.
 Each dataset consists of a matrix $A\in\mathbb{R}^{m\times n}$ and a vector $b\in\mathbb{R}^m$.
 In our experiments, we only use the matrices $A$ of the datasets and ignore the vector $b$.
-In Table \ref{table1}, we report the number of iterations and the computing times for GRK and GMIRK.
-From this table, we can see that the GMIRK method outperforms the GRK method in terms of iterations across all tests.
-However, the GRK method may outperform the GMIRK method in terms of CPU time for {\tt model1}, {\tt ash958}, {\tt Franz1}, and {\tt mk10-b2}.
-This is because the GMIRK method requires more computational cost than GRK at each step.
+In Table \ref{table2}, we report the number of iterations and the computing times for GRK, MIRK, and GMIRK.
+It is evident from the table that both GMIRK and GRK outperform the MIRK method.
+Furthermore, the GMIRK method demonstrates superiority over the GRK method in terms of the number of iterations in all test cases.
+Particularly, for the data sets with high coherence, such as {\tt bibd\_16\_8}, {\tt crew1}, and {\tt WorldCities}, the GMIRK method is at least two times faster than the GRK method in terms of CPU time.
+However, for data sets with low coherence, such as {\tt model1}, {\tt ash958}, {\tt Franz1}, and {\tt mk10-b2}, the GRK method exhibits a slight advantage over the GMIRK method in terms of CPU time.
+This is because both GMIRK and GRK now require almost the same number of iterations, but GMIRK has a higher computational cost at each step compared to GRK.